 As a folder extension action, the flow is already configured with an input called FolderId.
 This is the ID of the folder where the action is occurring.

-Next, select the Edit Vehicle Form step and map the properties of the Vehicle folder we retrieved earlier to the inputs of our form.
+Next, select the Edit Vehicle Form step and map the properties of the Vehicle folder we retrieved earlier to the inputs of the form.

-When we edit our folder, we would like the name of our folder to reflect the updated properties as we’ve set them in our form.
-To do this, we will change the mapping type of FolderName to Text Merge HTML and, in the Text Merge Editor, define a name that includes our vehicle’s year, make and model.
+When editting the folder, name the folder to reflect the updated properties as they have been set in the form.
+To do this, change the mapping type of FolderName to Text Merge HTML and, in the Text Merge Editor, define a name that includes the vehicle's year, make and model.

-This completes our flow, so we will save it and close the Flow Designer.
+This completes the flow, save it and close the Flow Designer.

-When we select this action, we will be shown a form that is pre-populated with the properties of this Vehicle folder.
-In this example, our vehicle was originally defined as a blue 2011 Honda Civic.
-Using this form, we will redefine this vehicle as a blue, Subaru, Crosstrek, 2018 and then select save.
+In this example, the vehicle was originally defined as a silver 2009 Honda Civic.
+Using this form redefine this vehicle as a blue 2019 Jeep Wrangler and then select save.

-When we update the studio, we will see that the folder details have been updated and the folder name has changed.
+When the studio is updated, see that the folder details have been updated and the folder name has changed.